swharden/Csharp-Data-Visualization/website/content/system.drawing/video/index.md

 weight: 100
 ---

-This page describes the method I use to create video files using System.Drawing and ffmpeg.
+**This page describes how to create video files using System.Drawing and ffmpeg.** The method described here uses [System.Drawing.Common](../cross-platform) which is no longer supported on non-Windows platforms.
+Check out the [rendering video with SkiaSharp](../skiasharp/video) page for a cross-platform solution.

-> ⚠️ **Warning: System.Drawing.Common now only supports Windows!**\
-> See [Cross-Platform Support for `System.Drawing`](../cross-platform) for more information and what you can do about it.

 <video controls autoplay loop width="400" height="300" class="d-block mx-auto my-5 border shadow">
     <source src="output.webm"